 Bruce has founded three successful businesses.
 He is an instrument rated pilot and has been flying for over 35 years.
-As President and CEO of Seacoast Helicopters, Bruce guides the day-to-day operations, provide the strategic vision, and provide the leadership to help the company grow and expand capabilities.
+As President and CEO of Seacoast Helicopters, Bruce guides the day-to-day operations, provides the strategic vision, and provides the leadership to help the company grow and expand our capabilities.

 Karen has been a leader in marketing and strategic development for over 30 years.
 As Vice President of Marketing & Strategy, Karen implements the tools and methods to enable Seacoast Helicopters to grow and become a leader in Pease International Airport aviation operations.

 Matt manages day-to-day operations and additionally functions as the 133 Chief Pilot.
 He holds an FAA Airline Transport Pilot (ATP) – Helicopter as well as Flight Instructor ratings for helicopter.
 He is also a graduate of the U.S. Army Instructor Pilot Course, Instrument Examiner Course, and High Altitude Mountain Qualification Course.

 Julie was born and raised in New England before coming to us as a student working on her private pilot’s license.
 Now she’s an FAA Certified Flight Instrument Instructor (CFII), tour pilot, and 135 air taxi pilot.
 Her dedication to flying and her safety-first attitude have ensured her success.
 Her enthusiasm for flying is evident in her eagerness to pass on her training and education to future pilots.